rutvijkumarshah/TipCalcApp/README.md

  * [x] Optional: Experiment with trying input widgets to replace the buttons and/or textviews
  * [x] Optional: Improve the user interface and experience by using images and/or colors
  * [x] Additional: User can round off split amount but tipping up or down.

+Additional Information:
+ * Used RoboGuice IoC framework for clean dependencies management.
+ * Used Android Lint to lint application code agaist best practises and possible issues.

 Walkthrough of all user stories: